nikhilshinde57/executor-framework-usecase-study/README.md

-# The Executor Framework Use Case Implementation: Java, Spring Boot, SQS, S3, LocalStack, Java Application Tuning(Xms, Xmx and GC Settings)
+# The Executor Framework Use Case Implementation: Java, Spring Boot, SQS, S3, LocalStack, Java Application Performance Tuning(Xms, Xmx and GC Settings)
+This project demonstrates how we can achieve more throughput using concurrency and parallelism in a multithreading framework.
+Java provides its own multi-threading framework called the **Executor Framework(EF)**.
+The project implements EF’s  E2E use case implementation.
+Along with that while working on highly scalable and available applications most of the time we come across situations where our application performance gets down.
+In such scenarios the very interesting point comes into the picture that is Application Performance Tuning.
+As a part of this use case implementation we also touch the **Java Application Performance Tuning** factors like **JVM Heap Size(Xms, Xmx)** and **Garbage Collector** configuration.

 ## About Executor Framework
 With the increase in the number of the cores available in the processors nowadays,